 Buy online; Pick up in store.

 Want to avoid shipping fees at certain retailers?
-Make your purchase online and then arrange to pick it up in store or via curbside pickup!
+Make your purchase at online retailers and then arrange to pick it up in store or via curbside pickup!
 With the pandemic more and more retailers are offering this as an option and those saved shipping fees can add up.
+I also think this is helpful in limiting the shopping trips you have to take this season.

 Narrow your search.